angular/ngSocket/README.md

 sendQueue          | Array<function>  | Queue of `send` calls to be made on socket when socket is able to receive data.
 List is populated by calls to the `send` method, but this array can be spliced if data needs to be manually removed before it's been sent to a socket.
 Data is removed from the array after it's been sent to the socket. onOpenCallbacks    | Array<function>  | List of callbacks to be executed when the socket is opened, initially or on re-connection after broken connection.
 Callbacks should be added to this list through the `onOpen` method. onMessageCallbacks | Array<function>  | List of callbacks to be executed when a message is received from the socket.
-Callbacks should be added via the `onMessage` method.
+Callbacks should be added via the `onMessage` method. readyState         | Number:readonly  | Returns either the readyState value from the underlying WebSocket instance, or a proprietary value representing the internal state of the lib, e.g. if the lib is in a state of re-connecting.

 ## Logical Questions